1) What is Amateur Radio?

 FCC rules now allow persons to obtain all classes of licenses without learning Morse code!
 If you have had a basic Physics or Electronics class, you may already know enough theory to pass the tests.
 If you haven’t had this kind of class, the material is extremely easy to learn on your own.

-The KCARC is the Key City Amateur Radio Club.
-This organization is composed of students, military personnel and local residents of Abilene, Texas and the surrounding communities.
-The club has a weekly radio net, meets monthly, and conducts other activities such as a Christmas dinner, Field Day, and public service communication events.
+The West Texas Section is part of the West Gulf Division of the ARRL.
+This organization is composed of students, military personnel and local residents of West Texas and the surrounding communities.
+The section has weekly meetings and conducts other activities such as nets, Field Days, and public service communication events throughout the year.

-3) How can I join the Key City Amateur Radio Club(KCARC)?
+3) How can I join the West Texas Section & ARRL?

-Membership in the KCARC is open to anyone interested in Amateur Radio.
+Membership in the ARRL is open to anyone interested in Amateur Radio.

 4) Who can become a ham?

 In the USA, anyone who is not a representative of a foreign government can be an Amateur Radio operator.
 You do not have to be a citizen to obtain a license.
 There are tests that you must pass to get a license, however, the tests are not insurmountable.
 On that general level, the requirements are probably similar in almost every country.

 5) How much does it cost to join the hobby?

 To take the tests for any class of amateur radio license, there is a small charge ($15.00 at the time of this writing) to cover copying costs and running the testing sessions.
 The cost of a radio is really dependent on what you want to do.
 You can make your own radio and antenna for under $150.
 You can buy a used single-band radio for $150-$300.
 Or you can buy a new multi-band multi- mode radio with all the bells and whistles for $300-$3000.
 If you want to learn more about ham radio, talk to local hams, find out what you want to do with ham radio first.
 A club meeting is a good place to start.
 See #7 below